 Ronin Institute Research Scholars Alex Lancaster, Anne Thessen, and Arika Virapongse have written an excellent article presenting a new perspective on the structure of academia.
 They argue in favor of abandoning the idea of the career “pipeline” in favor of an “ecosystem” metaphor that allows for a diversity of models of what a “career” looks like and what it means to contribute to the scientific endeavor.

 You should read the whole whole thing.
-The preprint is available on PeerJ, but here is the core of the model:
+It has now been published in F1000 Research ready for open peer-review, but here is the core of the model:

-We propose an ecosystem as a conceptual model that is relevant both to the training of a scientist and their role as a professional (Figure 2).
-The two most inner circles depict the basic neccessities, training, and professionalism of science.
-Here, traditional scientific labs may still play a role, but the networks of peer-to-peer collaborators that span both within and outside of institutions are emphasized.
+We propose an ecosystem as a conceptual model that is relevant both to the training of a scientist and their role as a professional (see figure below).
+The two most inner circles in the Figure depict the basic necessities, training, and professionalism of science.
+Here, traditional scientific labs may still have a role, but the networks of peer-to-peer collaborators that span both within and outside of institutions are emphasized.
 The two outermost circles are the impetus behind the changing context of science today.
 It is becoming more evident that a new systems-based approach is needed to allow science to adapt more quickly to the complex socio-political and biophysical context of today (the outermost circle).
-There are, however, now new resources, tools, and infrastructure (courtesy of STEM advances) such as lab space, journal access, and high performance computing, either publicly available, or available for rent, that allow science to thrive outside of traditional institutions (the orange, next outermost circle) (Vasbinder 2017).
-In addition, bottom-up changes are already being driven by early career scientists themselves in many different ways (Arbesman & Wilkins 2012; McDowell 2014; Nicholson 2015; Hansen et al. 2018).
+There are, however, now new resources, tools, and infrastructure (courtesy of STEM advances), such as lab space, journal access, and high-performance computing, either publicly available, or available for rent, that allow science to thrive outside of traditional institutions (the orange, next outermost circle).
+In addition, bottom-up changes are already being driven by early career scientists themselves in many different ways.

 The article goes in depth into the limitations of the pipeline model and the inadequacies of the solutions that are typically proposed from within that paradigm.
 It treats the ecosystem model in even greater depth, identifying and proposing new solutions that could be implemented and some that already are, and ends with a call to rewrite the cultural narrative around the practice of science.

-Changing the cultures of research careers and the scientific enterprise is an experiment itself: a process of applying the scientific method to the institutions of science.
-Being aware of these approaches, and that people are actively prototyping them, can encourage others to be even more bold in their experimentation.
+Changing the cultures of research careers and the scientific enterprise is an experiment itself: actively practicing new a scientific culture can encourage others to be even bolder in their experimentation.
 The existing institutions that are tasked with supporting basic curiosity-driven inquiry need to be reformed and strengthened, but that alone is insufficient.
 We must build new structures that are informed by an ecosystem view from conception.
-We believe that science and society as a whole will benefit enormously from trying newer forms of knowledge production that can enable more of our highly talented scientists to pursue their own scientific passions.
-The cornerstone of science is simply curious people seeking to answer questions of the unknown.
-The beauty is that science is an algorithm that is available to everyone and our technologies are making it increasingly so.
-It is not a scarce resource.
-We should build our new ecosystem to recognize this truth.
+The beauty is that science can be made available to everyone and our technologies are making it increasingly so.
+It is not a scarce resource: we should build our new ecosystem to recognize this truth.

 Research Scholars Arika Virapongse and Alex Lancaster have put together a survey designed to help us better understand how independent scholars “make it work.”
 We’ve already begun collecting responses from current Research Scholars, and the preliminary results look really interesting.
 We’re looking forward to sharing them once the results are in.
 We also want to open up the survey to anyone who has been doing independent scholarship and anyone pursuing a non-traditional academic career path.
 If that sounds like you, we would love to get your input on this.
 Or if you know someone who fits this description, please feel free to bring this to their attention.
 The survey can be accessed here.